wpendl99/.github/profile/simon/simon-html/simon-html.md

   ⚠ Make sure you run `deployFiles.sh` from the console in your project directory.

 - Update your `start up` repository README.md to record and reflect on what you learned.
-- When you have completed your version.
-Do a final push of your code and deploy to your production environment using the `deployFiles.sh` script.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).
 - Submit the URL to your production environment for grading using the Canvas assignment page.

 ## Grading Rubric

-- 40% - Multiple HTML pages connected with hyperlinks
+- 50% - Simon HTML deployed to your production environment
-- 40% - Proper use of HTML structural elements, header elements, and doctype
-- 10% - At least four Git commits for the project (Initial, milestone, ..., milestone, final)
-- 10% - Notes in your `start up` repository README.md about what you have learned
+- 50% - Notes in your `start up` repository README.md about what you have learned